 All you need are your fingers and a twisting cream if you choose to twist on wet hair.

 They are also tension-free because you don’t need to pull on your scalp like other hairstyles such as cornrows.

 These hairstyles also help promote growth, reduce breakage, prevent shrinkage, and retain moisture.

 Two-strand twists are also perfect for any woman or child on-the-go because they can last for a week or a month.

 Why do my two-strand twists look different from a tutorial I saw online?

-The way your two-strand twists turn out all depends on the texture of your hair, your hair length, the health of your hair, and whether you twist on dry or wet hair.
+The way your two-strand twists turns out depends on the texture of your hair, length, the health of your hair, and whether you twist on dry or wet hair.

 Are two-strand twists a protective hairstyle?